 This program is offered to existing houses currently serviced by a well and not intended for new construction.
 The MWA will confirm with the Bibb County Health Department that the structure is currently on a well.
 After the service is connected to the MWA water system, there cannot be any cross-connection allowed to the private well.
 Customers must ensure that the two systems remain separate for public health reasons.

 Monthly water and sewer bills of MWA customers are due 20 days after they are mailed.
 A late fee is assessed following a five-day grace period; this late fee is the greater of $3.00 or 10 percent of the overdue balance.

-Bills still due after 30 days will be assessed an administrative charge of $15.00.
+Bills still due after another five days (30 days after they are mailed) will be assessed an administrative charge of $15.00.
+The administrative fee is a fee for processing a past due account.
 MWA customers can avoid late fees and administrative charges by paying bills on time, using any one of several convenient payment methods available.
 Customers may use the MWA website, automatic bank draft, or the MWA Customer Service Call Center, to make a payment at no additional charge.

 Customer Payment Assistance

 For those customers needing assistance in bringing their account current, the MWA offers payment extensions and installment plan agreements.

 Payment Extensions allow you to extend our due date without incurring a late fee or penalty fee.

 Installment Plan Agreement allow customers to pay their outstanding balance over the course months, based on the account.

 During those months, the MWA customer must pay their current monthly bill and the agreed portion of the previous outstanding balance on that month’s due date.
 A customer must agree to pay off the entire outstanding debt for water/sewer use, and failure to do so will result in the disruption of service.
 Full payment of the outstanding debt will be required to restart service.